-If a child is sick in school, parents are contacted.
+If a child is becomes ill in school, parents are contacted.
 The school maintains computerised records which contain the child’s address and home number, parent’s place of work and extra contacts in case of sickness or emergency.
 The school has a health check list of all pupils including an asthma register and an allergy list.
 This is updated on an annual basis.
 Please inform the school immediately of any changes to your child’s health.
 Records are kept of significant playground incidents; head bump/minor injury forms are issued as appropriate.
 During the school day all pupils who are injured are taken to the school office or treated by the midday supervisors.
 It is important that children enjoy their experience of school and therefore we ask parents not to send children who are unwell to school.
 Instead, keep them at home until they are will enough to attend and contact school regarding their absence.

 Only prescribed medication will be given by school staff where it would be detrimental to a child’s health if the medicine was not taken during the school day.
 Only the stated dosage on the prescription label will be administered.
-All medication is kept in a locked cupboard, with the exception of inhalers, which are kept in an open locker in the secretary’s office, and Epipens, which are stored safely by the class teacher allowing quick access.
+All medication is kept in a locked cupboard, with the exception of inhalers, which are kept in an open locker in the office, and Epipens, which are stored safely by the class teacher allowing quick access.
 All medication should be clearly labelled with the child’s name and dosage.
 Any medication that needs to be taken during school trips and outings is kept by the teacher in charge.
 Staff are aware of where medication is stored.
 Parents are responsible for administering their own child’s medication.
 If the school agrees to help with the child’s medication, parents must provide prior written agreement.
 Non-prescription medicines such as cough sweets, paracetamol or creams are not allowed in school but individual circumstances should be discussed with the Headteacher.
-Following discussion with the Head and staff and providing necessary training has taken place the school will assist children with long term complex medical needs.
+Following discussion with the Head and staff and providing necessary training has taken place, the school will assist children with long term complex medical needs.

 SCHOOL NURSING SERVICE